 First: Passion is the key.
 Do what you love and believe in what you do.

 Another important insight is partnerships.
 I concentrate on what I like to do the most, what I know best, and finally, I include several partners who are experts in their respective field.
 We share knowledge and have fun working together.
 Another personal insight is to know yourself very well.
 When to take a break and to “reset”.
 Therefore, I love sailing, hiking or going on pilgrimages to Santiago de Compostela.
-The best way to find energy for new projects 🙂
+The best way to find the energy for new projects 🙂

 Why did you become a professor?

-I like doing research on new topics, e.g. Business Model Innovation, Design Thinking, Process Innovation, digital transformation of business models and leading and collaborating in the digital era.
+I like doing research on new topics, e.g. Business Model Innovation, Design Thinking, Process Innovation, the digital transformation of business models and leading and collaborating in the digital era.
 I also like working with young people and sharing knowledge with them.

 What is your main achievement you are proud of?

-In the summer 2017, I hiked the E5 finishing 130 km in six days over the Alps from Oberstdorf (Germany) to Merano (Italy).
+In summer 2017, I hiked the E5 finishing 130 km in six days over the Alps from Oberstdorf (Germany) to Merano (Italy).
 This was an exhausting hike but inspiring and nice.
 To reach the peak of a mountain (e.g. Similiaun > 3000 m) after such a long hike: priceless.